shyblue/redmine-gitolite/README.rst

         R W  gitolite-admin
         R W  testing

-5. Configure email and name of git user for your redmine account
+5. Configure email and name of Gitolite user for your Redmine account

 .. code:: ruby